unicornist/unicornist/README.md

-### ✨ Obsessed with:

-- AI 🤖
-- Leadership 🙋‍♂️
-- Entrepreneurship 🌱
-- Scaling 🎈
-- Decentralization 🌐
-- Designing 💡

-### 💉 Addicted to:

-- Learning everything 🔬👨‍🔬
-- Screens 💻📱
-- Building 🏗👷‍♂️

-### 💪 Exceptionally Good at:

-- Asking challenging questions 🤔
+**✨ Obsessed with:** AI, Design, Leadership, Entrepreneurship, Scaling and Decentralization

+**💉 Addicted to:** Learning everything, Screens, Creating

-- Finding edge cases and flaws 👉
-- Mentoring and Teaching 👨‍🏫
+**💪 Good at:** Asking challenging questions, Finding edge cases and flaws, Mentoring and Teaching

-### 🧙‍♂️ Superpower:

-Seeing the bigger picture and the tiniest details at the same time
+**🧙‍♂️ Superpower:** Seeing the bigger picture and the tiniest details at the same time

-### 🐾 Online footprint:
+**🐾 Online footprint:**

 - Gists: https://gist.github.com/unicornist
 - Pens: https://codepen.io/Unicornist